mulle-nat/mulle-project/README.md

 Create a `release.sh` script in `./bin`  (to be executed from project root)

 ```
-NAME="my-project"    # your project name as known by git and homebrew
+PROJECT="MyProject"      # your project name, requires camel-case
+DESC="MyProject does this and that"
+DEPENDENCIES="libz
+cmake"                   # list brew dependencies
+ORIGIN=public            # git repo to push to
+LANGUAGE=c               # c,cpp, objc of the header file

 # source mulle-homebrew.sh (clumsily)